jrdnh/jrdnh.github.io/content/posts/improve-model-navigation/index.md

 ## Final thoughts

 **Protocols:** Typing for `parent` and in `find_parent` isn't limited to concrete classes.
 You can use protocols introduced in [PEP 544](https://peps.python.org/pep-0544/) and added in Python 3.8 to define or match parents using structural subtyping.
-Protocols allow you to define or match parents based on a class interface without the underlying implementation.

 **Validation:** `Node` currently does not validate that its parent matches the type declared in concrete subclasses.
 This could lead to differences between the type hints and actual parent type.
+Adding validation would help avoid such issues.